 There were over $7.4 billion in unclaimed life insurance payouts in 2016, according to a report by USA Today.
-If you suspect you may be a beneficiary, there are a few ways to find out if you’re owed a payout — and state insurance departments and national insurance associations can be a huge help.
+If you suspect you may be a beneficiary, there are several ways to find out if you’re owed a payout — and state insurance departments and national insurance associations can be a huge help.

 How can I locate an unclaimed life insurance policy?